Case FilesCase 03 / 10 min read

 kafkaTemplate.send(topic, message); // <- no .get(), no block

-The key insight from this investigation: an SRE's job is to find and prove where the time goes - not to fix the application code.
+The key insight: an SRE's job is to find and prove where the time goes - not to guess from dashboards.
 The wire logs provided an annotated timeline showing exactly which thread was blocked, for how long, and at which point in the pipeline.
-That evidence is precise enough for any developer to trace the specific call and fix it without guesswork.

 Wire logs tell the truth - APM and metrics often lie by omission

-APM tools show transaction duration end-to-end.
-They rarely show you the gaps inside - the time between steps where a thread is blocked but nothing is happening.
-HC5 wire logs with timestamps showed exactly where the time went.
-When you can't find the problem in metrics, go to the raw execution trace.
+APM tools show transaction duration end to end.
+They rarely show the gaps inside - the time between steps where a thread is blocked but nothing is happening.

 Exonerating suspects is as important as finding the culprit